briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

     by the applicant and reviewed by the Village of Chagrin Falls.
-Once the Inspection and Maintenance Plan is approved, a recorded copy of the Plan must be submitted to the Village of Chagrin Falls as part of the final inspection approval as described in [Section 1357.12][] of this Chapter.
+Once the Inspection and Maintenance Plan is approved, a recorded copy of the Plan must be submitted to the Village of Chagrin Falls as part of the final inspection approval as described in [Section 1357.12][CF Section 1357.12] of this Chapter.
 The plan will include at a minimum:

         1. _(A)_ The location of each SCM and identification of the drainage area served by each SCM.